LTL$_f$ Learning Meets Boolean Set Cover

 Our idea to tackle these scaling issues is to use the \vfb on the full $\LTLf$ only up to a fixed formula size, chosen based on a memory or time threshold.
 Since the exponential blow-up does not allow to go much further beyond size~$8$, we then restrict our focus to the fragment of $\LTLf$ with only $\land$ and $\lor$ to move forward.
 In other words, we keep all formulas we have generated and then only combine them with~$\land$ or~$\lor$.
 This restricted problem is an instance of \emph{\bs}, that is solved as a subroutine in our $\LTLf$ learning algorithms.

 A high-level view of the procedure is in Algorithm~\ref{algo:combinatorial_search_with_boolean_set_cover}.
 In this algorithm, \textsc{VFB-Bounded} is a variant of \textsc{VFB} which only computes $\LTLf$ formulas up to some fixed size using operators from sets of unary and binary operators $O_1$ and~$O_2$.
 This fixed size is a hyperparameter called~$\LTLBSSwitch$.
 Algorithm \textsc{VFB-Bounded} returns two objects: a solution to the~$\LTLf$ learning instance (or $\bot$ if it has not found a solution), and a set $\mathcal{F}$ containing all generated formulas up to size $\LTLBSSwitch$.
 If no solution was found, the generated formulas are fed to a \bs solver called \bsSolver.
-From the point of view of the \bs solver, the $\LTLf$ formulas are letters of a new alphabet, each being associated with a positive integer called \emph{weight}.
+From the point of view of the \bs solver, the $\LTLf$ formulas are letters of a new alphabet, each being associated with a positive integer called \emph{weight} (which is in practice the size of the $\LTLf$ formula).

 When we send the generated formulas to a \bs solver, two kinds of collapses occur (represented in Algorithm~\ref{algo:combinatorial_search_with_boolean_set_cover} with function \textsc{Collapse}).

 First, once we restrict our focus to operators $\land$ and $\lor$, two formulas can be assumed to be observationally equivalent if and only if they have the same \emph{first bit} for each row of their characteristic table.
 Indeed, as there is no more ``temporal phenomenon'', this is a sufficient information to determine whether a given trace satisfies a Boolean combination of (already evaluated) \LTLf formulas.
 In other words, we move from the computation of \emph{tables} to \emph{vectors} (the vectors of first bits), which produces many collisions and reduces the number of formulas to consider.
 We quantified this collapse in practice over a small set of tasks chosen randomly.
 Let $\family$ denote the set of observationally non-equivalent $\LTLf$ formulas of size at most $8$, and $\family' = $ \textsc{Collapse}($\family$) denote the set of formulas with a distinct first column in the characteristic table.
 On average over $780$ tasks, the ratio $\size{\family} / \size{\family'}$ is $3.54$, with a minimum of $1.09$, a maximum of $48.22$, and a standard deviation of $5.46$.